 Ard follows his Cat Stevens’ cover with an original, the well-known Shallow Waters, a song of heartbreak, of losing a true love, a song he wrote about an ex-girlfriend who moved on “way too fast”.

 I’m leaving shallow waters, I’m leaving all my dreams of you, I can’t go on, I want to run away… I think I’ll go today.

 His song, Father and Farther follows and then those lyrics…

 For a blue coin won’t you bring back

 All those colors to my dreams

-Ard tells us about the phone call that let him know that the muso, the great idol, was well and truly alive – the day Sixto’s sister called Ard to say that Rodriguez had heard Ard’s version of his song, Sugar man, and “really loved it”.
+Ard tells us about the phone call that let him know that the great idol was well and truly alive – the day Sixto’s sister called to say that Rodriguez had heard his version of Sugar man, and “really loved it”.
 A call for Ard to continue on, if ever there was one…

 “I never sit down to write,” Ard adds, sitting on a chair with his guitar resting on his knee, microphone standing tall in front of him.
 “I let it come to me, I never force things.
 The song comes to me in an instant.
 Like any art.
 I have such gratitude for this process.
 Sometimes I have the melody first and then the words come.”

 Before starting his next song, What He Means, Ard tells us that the message of these lyrics is as important today as it was back when he wrote it: a message of “peace, love, more tolerance…” and, “Freedom, kindness, warm deliverance.”